Brad Lambert (American football): Marshall

 Lambert returned to Marshall to serve as a defensive assistant and likely defensive coordinator.
 After his contract terms with Charlotte were negotiated, Thundering Herd coach Doc Holliday named Lambert his defensive coordinator.

 Purdue

 Lambert was hired as a co-defensive coordinator and linebackers coach at Purdue in 2021.

 Wake Forest (second stint)

 In 2022 Lambert returned to Wake Forest, replacing Lyle Hemphill as the team’s defensive coordinator.
+Following the 2024 season, newly hired head coach Jake Dickert did not retain Lambert.

 Personal

 Lambert is married and has three children.